hexpm/specifications/policy.md

 The payload is the [`Policy`](/registry/policy.proto) protobuf message, wrapped in a [`Signed`](/registry/signed.proto) envelope (RSA-SHA512 signature against the payload), gzipped.

-The signing key is the repository's existing signing key — the same key already used to sign `/names`, `/versions`, and `/packages/NAME`.
-No new key infrastructure.
+The signing key is the repository's signing key — the same key used to sign `/names`, `/versions`, and `/packages/NAME`.

 ## Visibility

 The `visibility` field controls who can fetch the resource:

-* `VISIBILITY_PRIVATE` — the resource is served only to authenticated callers who can already access the repository.
+* `VISIBILITY_PRIVATE` — the resource is served only to authenticated callers who can access the repository.
 Same auth pipeline as `/packages/NAME` on a private repository.
 * `VISIBILITY_PUBLIC` — the resource is served to any caller, authenticated or not, so projects that are not members of the repository can opt in to the policy.

 The auth decision is made per-object by inspecting the payload's `visibility` field.
 The path and signing model are identical in both cases.